Consistent Approval-Based Multi-Winner Rules

 \begin{description} \item[Multi-Winner Approval Voting (AV).]
 In AV each candidate $c \in C$ obtains one point from each voter who approves of $c$.
 The AV-score of a committee $W$ is the total number of points awarded to members of $W$, i.e., $\sum_{v \in V}|A(v) \cap W|$.
 Multi-Winner Approval Voting considered as an ABC ranking rule ranks committees according to their score; AV considered as an ABC choice rule outputs all committees with maximum AV-scores.

 \item[Thiele Methods.]
-In 1895, Thiele~\cite{Thie95a} proposed a number of ABC ranking rules that can be viewed as generalizations of Multi-Winner Approval Voting.
-Consider a sequence of weights $w = (w_1, w_2, \ldots)$ and define the $w$-score of a committee $W$ as $\sum_{v \in V} \sum_{j = 1}^{|W \cap A(v)|}w_j$, i.e., if voter $v$ has $x$ approved candidates in $W$, $W$ receives a score of $w_1+w_2+\dots+w_x$ from $v$.
+In 1895, Thiele~\shortcite{Thie95a} proposed a number of ABC ranking rules that can be viewed as generalizations of Multi-Winner Approval Voting.
+Consider a sequence of weights $w = (w_1, w_2, \ldots, w_k)$ and define the $w$-score of a committee $W$ as $\sum_{v \in V} \sum_{j = 1}^{|W \cap A(v)|}w_j$, i.e., if voter $v$ has $x$ approved candidates in $W$, $W$ receives a score of $w_1+w_2+\dots+w_x$ from $v$.
 The committees with highest $w$-score are the winners according to the {$w$-Thiele} method.
 Thiele methods can also be viewed as ABC ranking rules, where committees are ranked according to their score. \end{description}

-Thiele methods form a remarkably general class of multi-winner rules: apart from Multi-Winner Approval Voting which is defined by the weights $w_{\mathrm{AV}} = (1, 1, 1, \ldots)$, PAV and CC also fall into this class.
+Thiele methods form a remarkably general class of multi-winner rules: apart from Multi-Winner AV which is defined by the weights $w_{\mathrm{AV}} = (1, 1, 1, \ldots)$, PAV and CC also fall into this class.
 Thiele methods are also a general class in the sense that they contain both polynomial-time computable rules (such as AV) and NP-hard rules (such as PAV or CC)~\citep{owaWinner,azi-gas-gud-mac-mat-wal:c:multiwinner-approval}.

 \begin{description} \item[Proportional Approval Voting (PAV).]
-PAV was first proposed by Thiele~\cite{Thie95a}; it was later reinvented by Simmons~\cite{kil-handbook}, who introduced the name ``proportional approval voting''.
+PAV was first proposed by Thiele~\shortcite{Thie95a}; it was later reinvented by Simmons~\shortcite{kil-handbook}, who introduced the name ``proportional approval voting''.
 PAV is a Thiele method defined by the weights $w = (1,\nicefrac{1}{2},\nicefrac{1}{3},\dots)$.
 These weights being harmonic numbers guarantee proportionality---in contrast to Multi-Winner Approval Voting, which is not a proportional method.
-The Proportionality of PAV is illustrated in the example below.
+The Proportionality of PAV is illustrated in the example in Introduction.